Trump, Buttigieg escalate cash battle with impressive hauls

 “Let’s be honest: When you are the far and away front-runner, everybody is shooting at you,” said Steve Westly, a Silicon Valley venture capitalist who is raising money for Biden and predicted his campaign would post a large figure.

 Fundraising success, however, does not equate to votes, and the race is still in the early stages.
-Buttigieg, for example, is winning favor among donors but has struggled with African American voters, a key constituency for any winning Democratic presidential campaign.
+Buttigieg, for example, is winning favor among donors but has struggled with black voters, a key constituency for any winning Democratic presidential campaign.

 On Tuesday, the 37-year-old acknowledged the needs to meet more voters in the black community during a campaign appearance in Chicago, suggesting that they may warm up to him if they “see me in action for a longer period of time.”

-A clearer picture of the race will emerge once the numbers are reported, laying bare the relative health of their campaigns.
+A clearer picture of the race will emerge once the numbers are reported, laying bare the relative health of the candidates’ campaigns.
 Candidates must reach 2% in at least four polls in addition to collecting contributions from at least 130,000 donors to appear on the September debate stage.

 At least a dozen of the more than 20 campaigns are trying to lure in new donors to qualify for the fall round of debates.
 But the dry summer months, when fundraising is difficult, lie ahead.